gparatore123/nightmare/modules/06-ROP/unit_07.md

 (gdb) quit
 ```

-The challenge now is, how do we still exploit programs that uses
+The challenge now is, how do we still exploit programs that use
 write-xor-execute principles?
 The answer is, we do not inject our own
 shell code anymore, but we rather use the code that already exists and
 is already executable to do the job for us.